 Variance = s2 = 691.91

-Step 4: Put the values in the formula of T test.
+Step 4: Put the values in the formula of the t-test.

 T-Value = {Mean (X) - Mean (Y)} / √ (var (X) / N + var(Y) / N)